 Wagah is a small village situated near the Indo- Pak Border.
 This border is famous for transportation between India and Pakistan.
 This border or partition is 24 km from Lahore and 32 km from Amritsar.
 There is also a railway station called Wagah Railway station.
 Attari is a small town that is adjacent to the Wagah.

-In the evenings, there is Wagah-Attari retreat ceremony happens between Pakistani Ranger and Indian Forces.
+In the evenings, there is a Wagah-Attari retreat ceremony happens between Pakistani Ranger and Indian Forces.
 People gather here to watch all the activities like hoisting flags, salutes between Indo-Pak soldiers, etc.

-Above image shows the great rivalry between India and Pakistan.
+The above image shows the great rivalry between India and Pakistan.

 4. Gobindgarh Fort

 This fort was built by Dhillon Jat Misldar of Bhangi Misl in the year 1760.
-It was renamed after the tenth Guru of Sikh Sri Guru Gobind Singh Ji by Maharaja Ranjit Singh ji.
+It was renamed after the tenth Guru of Sikh Sri Guru Gobind Singh Ji by Maharaja Ranjit Singh Ji.
 This is a historical military fort located in the heart of the city of Amritsar.
 Recently in the year 2017, it was opened to the public (earlier it was occupied by the army.
 The Fort is totally renovated as a theme park or you can say a museum of ancient things or architecture.

 This fort is made of bricks and lime and its shape is square in nature.
 The main entrance of the gate is called Nalwa Gate which is named after Hari Singh Nalwa and the rear entrance is called Kellar gate.